k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 without any insurance that the flat will be available.

-I am not happy about the results of the "negotiation" with fourreal, but, like George Bernard Shaw, "I learned long ago, never to wrestle with a pig.
-You both get dirty, but the pig likes it."
-We decide to worry only about the issues that actually prevent our relocation.
+I am not happy about the results of the "negotiation" with fourreal, but we decide to worry only about the issues that actually prevent our relocation.
 We hired an architect to help us with the remaining issues related to the parquet and the steps.

 We fix an appointment on 20th October, with Ms. Martins, our architect, Mr. Unger, of the construction company and Mr. Klugsberger,